 Concepts/principles of business statistics, data analysis, and presentation of results.
 Topics include exploratory data analysis, basic inferential procedures, statistical process control, time series/regression analysis, and analysis of variance.
 These methods are selected for their relevance to managerial decision making and problem solving.

-Students are required to take a total of six credits of business core courses.
-The business core courses can be taken during any semester, based on availability and student’s schedule.
+Students are required to take a total of nine credits of core business courses.
+The core business courses can be taken during any semester, based on availability and student’s schedule.
+Core courses are taught on campus, online, or in condensed format.
 Some courses may be completed during summer semester.
 Suitable courses include the following:

 - Business Ethics (2 credits)